michelch17/unidbtask3/README.txt

 1. Open a terminal and navigate into the directory: cd teaching-app
-2. Run the program with Maven: mvn exec:java -Dexec.mainClass="se.michel.project.view.Main"
+2. Run the program in the terminal with Maven: mvn exec:java -Dexec.mainClass="se.michel.project.view.Main"

 =======================================================================================